parkjeongmi/parkjeongmi/README.md

 ### Please 🙏🏻
 - _1 coding_ per day
-- And _lay a lawn_ in my repository .. 😿
+- And _lay a lawn_ on my repository .. 😿